KonstantinDjairo/xpad-8bitdo-dongle-fork/README.md

 <img src="image.png">

-then you can compile the kernel i usually compile with genkernel and --initramfs parameter, in order to put the modules inside the initramfs to load them at boot time
+then you can compile the kernel.

+I usually compile with genkernel and --initramfs parameter, in order to put the modules inside the initramfs to load them at boot time